monlor/ingress-cf-dns/README.md

    - Updates Cloudflare DNS record for the ingress host to point to the node's public IP
    - Only updates the DNS record if the IP address has changed
    - Respects the configured proxy setting (orange/gray cloud) via DNS_PROXIED
+3. When an ingress is deleted:
+   - Automatically deletes the corresponding DNS records from Cloudflare
+   - Only deletes records that were managed by this controller
+4. Periodic sync ensures no ingresses are missed and handles any reconciliation needed

 ## Node Configuration